 Why would my pet need surgery?

 Just like people, your pets may need to have a surgical procedure to allow them to live healthy and happy lives free from disease or health problems.
 While it is always important to consider all treatment possibilities, sometimes surgery is the only option to treat the problem that your pet is experiencing.
 Surgeries can be required if your pet needs to be spayed or neutered, has a medical condition such as cancer, urinary stones or serious injury due to trauma.
 It may also occur if your dog or cat got into something they shouldn’t have, maybe your Lab ate the laundry or the cat ate some dental floss, a situation we refer to as a “foreign body”.
 This is relatively common with both cats and dogs and, without immediate surgical treatment the situation can become life threatening.
+Here is the complete Frisco animal surgery information.

 How are the procedures preformed?